AdobeDocs/commerce-frontend-core/src/pages/guide/conventions.md

 # Conventional notations for paths to modules and themes

-Magento application components, including modules, themes, and language packages technically can be located anywhere under the Magento root directory.
-This refers to both, Magento default and custom components.
+application components, including modules, themes, and language packages technically can be located anywhere under the installation directory.
+This refers to both, default and custom components.

 The following relative paths are used for modules and themes: